 What is an Expat?

 An expat, short for expatriate, is a person that lives in a different location than which they were born in.
 There are dozens of reasons why a person might choose to become an expat - from job opportunities and education - to falling in love with a person from another country.
 Whatever the reason, expats find themselves in a new home with a new culture and new surroundings.

 While expats are often referred to as one homogeneous group, it’s important to remember that each expat is an individual in their own right.
 As such, it’s not uncommon for an expat to search for something to remind them of their home country.
 That “something” could be different for each individual, although most times it ends up being a food, a tradition, or even a TV show.

 Sadly, living life abroad as if you were at home is not always easy.
 One of the biggest things is dealing with website blocks and geo-restricted content.
 While foods and traditions are usually simple to recreate, accessing certain TV shows and websites are another story.
 Fortunately, it is possible with the use of an expat VPN.

-What is an expat VPN?
+What is an VPN for expats?

 An expat VPN lets you access geo-restricted content and blocked websites by spoofing your location.
 By using an expat VPN, you’re able to access TV shows from your home country in a secure and private way.
 In addition to this, an expat VPN can also help you access websites like WhatsApp and Facebook that are blocked in some countries.